Innovative Engineering with Renewable Resources

 Optimum Operating Conditions for Waste-to-Energy Induction Reactors

-The human body and its environment may serve as an endless and renewable power source for on-body electronics, such as physiological sensors.
-The energy sources such as mechanical motion, body heat, solar and RF energy from the environment can power the electronics, enable data collection, processing and transmission.
-The goal of this project is to investigate various sources of energy and perform practical experimentation with on-body energy harvesting.
-The objectives of this project are: (a) to establish the amount of power available from various sources; (b) to experiment with 1-2 energy sources (e.g. body heat and solar) to power an on-body sensors.
+Sensing systems are ubiquitous, collecting data both on the environment and in human activity.
+Each of these sensors requires a power source, which is often the limiting factor in their use.
+The human body and environment may serve as an endless and renewable power source for electronics.
+Energy sources such as mechanical motion, body heat, solar and RF energy from the environment can power the electronics, enable data collection, processing and transmission.
+The goal of this project is to investigate various renewable sources and design practical implementations with energy harvesting for sensor systems.
+Specific objectives include: (a) establishing the amount of power available from various sources; and (b) experimenting with multiple energy sources (e.g. body heat and solar) to power sensors and sensor networks.

-REU Participants Role: Perform literature review, use solar and thermal energy harvesting electronics kits to prototype the energy harvesting circuits, develop a microcontroller-based wireless sensor, test of the energy sources with an on-body sensor.
-Students will learn to use: (1) energy harvesting kits, (2) MATLAB analysis tools, (3) MCU/wireless SDK.
+REU Participants Role: Perform a literature review, use solar and thermal energy harvesting electronic kits to prototype the energy harvesting circuits, develop a microcontroller-based wireless sensor, and test the energy sources with an on-body sensor.
+Students will learn to use: (1) energy harvesting kits, (2) MATLAB analysis tools, and (3) MCU/wireless SDK.